John Champe (soldier): Biography

 Champe was born about 1752 near what is now Aldie in Loudoun County, Virginia.

-Champe enlisted in the Virginia Cavalry from Loudoun County in 1776 and was made sergeant major in Lee's Legion, a unit commanded by (then Major) Henry Lee III, later and better known as Colonel "Light-Horse Harry" Lee (and father of Gen. Robert E. Lee).
+Champe enlisted in the Virginia Cavalry from Loudoun County in 1776 and was made sergeant major in Lee's Legion, a unit later commanded by (then Major) Henry Lee III, who later became more well-known as Colonel "Light-Horse Harry" Lee and as the father of Gen. Robert E. Lee.
 Champe's family was said to be well known to Major Lee.

 A plan was formulated to kidnap the defecting General Benedict Arnold and bring him back to American lines to face court martial.
 A key motivation for the operation was to obtain information as to the possibility of other high-ranking American officers being involved in the treasonous Arnold's activities.

 Handpicked by George Washington and Lee for the spy mission, Champe "defected" to the British side in 1780, where he was introduced to Arnold and soon gathered intelligence that established that there were no other American generals involved with Arnold.
-Champe formulated a plot to capture Arnold on his regular evening stroll, but before he could act the entire British unit, Champe included, embarked in New York on the Virginia campaign of 1780–1781.
-Thus, the whole endeavor had to be called off.
+Champe formulated a plot to capture Arnold on his regular evening stroll, but the plan was foiled when Champe's unit in the British army was ordered to embark from New York and join the Virginia campaign of 1780–1781.
+Champe was never able to resume the effort in any form thereafter.

-After the failed attempt, Champe served in the British Army for many months before finding a way to escape back to the Continental Army.
-Upon rejoining the Americans, Champe voiced a desire to continue his service fighting the British, but Lee dissuaded him from it — pointing out that if captured, he could now be hanged as a spy.
+Despite being forced to serve with the British for many months after the failed plot, Champe eventually managed to escape back to the Continental Army.
+Upon rejoining, Champe voiced a desire to continue his service fighting the British, but Lee dissuaded him from it — pointing out that if captured, he could now be hanged as a spy.
 Nevertheless, Lee believed that Champe had acquitted himself well and had him discharged honorably from the Continental Army.

 According to Legends of Loudoun: An Account of the History and Homes of a Border County of Virginia's Northern Neck (1938) by Harrison Williams: